-Integrating Livelihoods and Conservation Program - People Partner with Nature for Sustainability (2015-2017)
+Integrating Livelihoods and Conservation: People Partner with Nature for Sustainable Living (2018-2021)

-This programme is expected to achieve the following objectives during its first phase of three years (2015-2017)
+This programme is expected to achieve the following objectives during its second phase of four years (2018-2021)

-- Improve the livelihoods of poor communities and reduce pressure on ecosystem and biodiversity through participatory forest management
+- Participatory forest management contributes to improved livelihoods of poor communities, and reduce pressure on ecosystems and biodiversity